 "Mechanics is the paradise of the mathematical sciences, because by means of it one comes to the fruits of mathematics." - Leonardo da Vinci

-Research Keywords: Mechanical metamaterials, Advanced multi-functional composites, Deployable materials and structures, 2D materials and heterostructures, Multi-scale mechanics, Nano-mechanics, Stochastic structural mechanics, Uncertainty quantification and reliability analysis, Surrogate modelling, Machine learning, Artificial intelligence, Computational additive manufacturing, Optimization, Homogenization
+Research Keywords: Mechanical metamaterials, Advanced multi-functional composites, Deployable materials and structures, 2D materials and heterostructures, Active matter, Multi-scale mechanics, Nano-mechanics, Stochastic structural mechanics, Uncertainty quantification and reliability analysis, Surrogate modelling, Machine learning, Artificial intelligence, Computational additive manufacturing, Optimization, Homogenization

 I am interested in multi-scale and multi-physics analysis of physical systems with the epicenter set at mechanics.
 My research aspiration lies in a broad area of science starting from static and dynamic response of structures to mechanical aspects of computational material science including cutting edge developments of nano-sciences and bio-inspired structural systems.
 The recent research focus of my group is on the emerging fields of stochastic multi-scale mechanics of engineered materials (leading to extreme yet useful mechanical properties which are not available in natural materials) and structures such as advanced multi-functional composites and mechanical metamaterials including the aspects of uncertainty quantification and reliability analysis.
 My research activities are directly relevant to advanced aerospace, mechanical and civil industries at the materials and structures level.
 My expertise in the fields of sensitivity analysis, uncertainty quantification, reliability analysis, homogenization, optimization, machine learning and surrogate modelling often adds new dimensions to these research activities.